gflze/CSGO-ZE-Configs/README.md

 # GFLClan CS:GO ZE Configs

-A collection of entWatch, stripper and BossHud configs for GFL CS:GO ZE, please be aware that the stripper configs are not an extensive list of everything used on our server.
+A collection of the BossHud, entWatch, SaveLevel and stripper configs used on GFL's CS:GO ZE server, please be aware that a handful of private stripper configs are not included in this repository.

 # How to Contribute